Our Florida Probate Administration Fee Options

 Flat fees for Florida probate matters are often sufficient provided the case is uncontested and there is a manageable number of estate creditors to address.
 Keep in mind that even the “simplest” of cases require a measured amount of work.
 There is no single form or “small estate affidavit” for the majority of probate cases.

-We have served nearly 500 clients in the last few years and more than 95% of them have opted for our flat fee rates.
+We have served over 600 clients in the last few years and more than 95% of them have opted for our flat fee rates.

 In the rare event that an hourly rate is more appropriate, a retainer is held in a client trust account until the fees (and costs, if any) are billed against the retainer.